 In Jayden And Crusader, the character Kat has a mental illness which manifests as a tiny angel and tiny devil when she does not take a proper course of medication, as demonstrated here They do not seem to provide any advice, only to chatter inanely.

 In It's Walky!, when Joyce is finally about to lose her virginity, she has visions of her slutty alternate "evil" self and the hyper-puritanical "good" person she used to be.
 The slutty version eggs her on, the puritan castigates her.
-Their bickering is then interrupted by a vision of Joyce as the more balanced, mature individual that she is now, who tells them both to shut up as she wants to watch.
+Their bickering is then interrupted by a vision of Joyce as the more balanced, mature individual that she is now, who tells them both to shut up as she wants to enjoy the moment.